Kamil-Krawiec/yt/samba/samba_howto.md

 ## A) Fresh start (clean machine) - much easier and preffered

-### REQUIRED: set your Linux user and share path, easier to reference furhter in the config.
+### Nice to have: set your Linux user and share path, easier to reference furhter in the commands (NOT WHEN YOU EDIT FILE WITH NANO STEP3!).
+You can just write username and share path instead
 ```bash
  USERNAME=${SUDO_USER:-$USER}
  SHARE=/srv/tailshare